replicante-io/replicante.io/content/docs/devnotes/main/notes/discovery/index.md

 When clusters and nodes are automatically discovered they can also automatically go away.

 {{% notice class="warning" %}}
-This feature is not currently available and is yet to be designed.
+This feature is not currently available and is yet to be designed in full.
 {{% /notice %}}

 ## Why discover clusters?